vmvaughn/100-days-of-code/r1-log.md

 ## R1D12
 Got CSS Grid working for basic layout.
 A bit more styling needed before I'm done with the FCC Survey form.

+## R1D13
+Styled columns more.
+Bit more to go to wrap-up FCC Survey form.